Welcome to Year 5/6 - 2022-2023

 Holly Class - Ms Hollander

-Teaching assistants - Mrs Jordan/Mr Thorne (PPA cover)
+Teaching assistants - Mrs Jordan and Mrs Harrison

 In the last few weeks we've enjoyed a range of enriching activities, including the Year 6 residential trip to PGL, a street dance lesson, a trip to Farm Ed and the Chipping Norton Pantomime!
 Thanks very much to parents for all your financial contributions and support with these activities.